Pied avocet: Conservation status

 Due to its extensive global range (over 20,000 km2) and large population size, the species is not considered threatened and has been classified as least concern (LC) by the IUCN since 2004.
-In Europe, its conservation status is deemed favorable.
+In Europe, its conservation status is deemed favourable.
 In France, it is also classified as least concern (LC) as both a breeding and wintering species.
 As a migratory species, it is classified as not applicable (NA) due to insufficient data.

 The species is considered vulnerable (VU) as a breeding species on the regional red list of Provence-Alpes-Côte d'Azur, near threatened (NT) on the red list of breeding birds in Languedoc-Roussillon, vulnerable (VU) in Poitou-Charentes, and least concern (LC) in Pays de la Loire.
 In Brittany, it is vulnerable (VU) as a breeding species and near threatened (NT) as a migrant.
 In Normandy, it is critically endangered (CR) as a breeding species and endangered (EN) as a wintering species.
 In Nord-Pas-de-Calais, it is vulnerable (VU) as a breeding species.
 In Belgium, specifically Wallonia, it is considered vulnerable (VU).